shriyana/shriyana/content/styles.md

 ---
-title: Link styles
+title: My Socials
 ---

-These are all the services I use.
+These are all the social medias I use.
 You can contact me in any of these sites.
 Please send a message and I am always available at your service.
 <br><br>

 </section>